 In this four-part series, Benzinga takes an exclusive look at some of the highest valued, US-traded cannabis ETFs.

-For part two, we spoke with Matt Markiewicz, executive director of The Cannabis ETF THCX.
+For our fourth and last installment, we spoke with Tim Seymour, director and founder of The Amplify Seymour Cannabis ETF CNBS.

 Lead image by Ilona Szentivanyi.
 Copyright: Benzinga.

 Lee en español: Gerentes Explican sus ETF de Cannabis: CNBS